NatWeiss/RGP/README.md

  3. Viewport setup
  4. Multiple scenes
  5. Sprites
+ 6. Custom TTF fonts
- 6. Sound
+ 7. Sound
- 7. Music
+ 8. Music
- 8. Physics
+ 9. Physics
- 9. Simple asychronous game servers (HTML5-based platforms)
+ 10. HTTP / Socket.io game servers (HTML5-based platforms)

-The project creator makes a copy of one of the templates, does a search and replace on the game title & package name, then installs any required Node modules.
+The project creator makes a copy of one of the templates, does a search and replace on the game title & package name, then installs any required modules.
 Viola.
 Your own rapidly-created game ready to go with scenes, sprites, physics, etc.

-The library prebuilder creates `.a` files that virtually eliminate build times for the Cocos2D X engine (the native portion of Cocos2D JS).
+The library prebuilder creates static libraries that virtually eliminate build times for the Cocos2D X engine (the native portion of Cocos2D JS).
 With hundreds of source files to be compiled, building Cocos2D X for just one platform can take at least five minutes.
-This can be a real time sink, especially when all one has to do is switch from the simulator to device to trigger a rebuild.
+This can be a real time sink, especially when switching from the simulator to device triggers a rebuild.

-The prebuilder automatically downloads the latest Cocos2D JS, patches it to ensure that it's bug-free, then prebuilds Cocos2D X for all possible platforms, configurations and architectures.
-It takes awhile but it's worth every second.
+The prebuilder automatically downloads the latest Cocos2D JS, patches it to ensure that it is bug-free, then prebuilds Cocos2D X for all possible platforms, configurations and architectures.
+It is then possible to compile and link native Cocos2D X games in seconds.
 Even better, the project creator will absolutely symlink to the location of the prebuilt libraries so your game projects stay lightweight and can be moved easily.

 Create a Game in Under 30 Seconds